-In principle, the dispersive integrals we have seen in Section \ref{sec:DR} extend to infinite energy, although the integrands will be sufficiently suppressed at large energies to make them converge.
-In any case, we need a high-energy description for our amplitudes.
-For this we cannot use the partial-wave expansion.
+The dispersive integrals we have seen in Section \ref{sec:DR} extend to infinite energy, although the integrands will be sufficiently suppressed at large energies to make them converge.
+However, we need another description, since at high energies the partial-wave expansion is no longer valid.
 From the theoretical point of view this is because, strictly speaking, it is a low-energy expansion.
-But from the practical point of view it is also because we only have data on a few partial waves with the lowest angular momentum and not too high energies.
-In particular, there are no data for I=3/2 \pik scattering above 1.74 GeV, although these waves present a rather monotonous behavior and it seems fine to extrapolate a little further.
-For this reason we have chosen $1.84$ GeV, as done in~\cite{Pelaez:2016tgi}, as the energy beyond which we will not use \pik partial waves any more.
-Concerning \pipikk scattering we have chosen to stop using partial waves at 2 GeV.
-It is true that data for the $g_0^0$ and $g_2^0$ waves reaches as high as 2.4 GeV, but the $g_1^1$ scattering data ends at 1.6 GeV.
+From the practical point of view, it is also because we only have data on a few partial waves with the lowest angular momentum and not too high energies.
+In particular, there are no data for $I=3/2$ \pik scattering above 1.74 GeV, although these waves present a rather monotonous behavior and it seems fine to extrapolate them a little further.
+For this reason, we have chosen $1.84$ GeV, as done in~\cite{Pelaez:2016tgi}, as the energy beyond which we will not use \pik partial waves anymore.
+Concerning \pipikk scattering, we have chosen to stop using partial waves at 2 GeV.
+It is true that data for the $g_0^0$ and $g_2^0$ waves reaches as high as 2.4 GeV, however, the $g_1^1$ scattering data ends at 1.6 GeV.
 Nevertheless, since the $\rho''(1700)$ is well established in the RPP and has a 250 MeV width, we think we have a fairly reasonable description of all waves up to those 2 GeV.